rickhanlonii/jest/docs/CLI.md

 a worker pool of child processes that run tests.
 This can be useful for debugging.

+### `--runTestsByPath`

+Used when provided patterns are exact file paths.
+This avoids converting them into a regular expression and matching it against every single file.

 ### `--setupTestFrameworkScriptFile=<file>`

 The path to a module that runs some code to configure or set up the testing